 My previous training has increased my survivability and my experiences validated my training.
 This cycle has manifested into a behavior pattern; a learned based behavior pattern.
-In order to survive to the point of writing this I was required to adapt.
+In order to survive to the point of writing this, I was required to adapt.
 It’s really that simple.

 To further understand the specific perceived “hypervigilant” behavior patterns veterans experience I will provide a few examples.
 A veteran may feel ashamed for asking his date at dinner to switch seating so he has the most tactically advantageous position.
-To him this is a normal request, but to his date with less training and experience this is a maladaptive veteran that is paranoid.
+To him, this is a normal request, but to his date, with less training and experience this is a maladaptive veteran that is paranoid.

-It was suggested in the police academy to shift from condition red to less alert conditions depending on the situation according to the Cooper Model.
+It was suggested in the police academy to shift from condition red to fewer alert conditions depending on the situation according to the Cooper Model.
 I disagree with this suggestion.
 I have learned over time that situations change rapidly and unexpectedly without notice.
-Being a medic, a tactical casualty care can instantly revert back to care under fire.
+Being a medic, tactical casualty care can instantly revert back to care under fire.
 If I were to drop my awareness down because of time, location, and situation changes I severely decrease my chances of survival.

-Rather than shifting conditions like the gears to a vehicle I suggest taking preventative measures while maintaining heighten awareness.
+Rather than shifting conditions like the gears to a vehicle, I suggest taking preventative measures while maintaining heighten awareness.
 Steps could be a simple as combat parking in the rear of a grocery parking lot that is well lit, walking to and from your vehicle with keys in between the index and middle finger, with clear paths to egress.
 It takes time with repeated exposure to various environments to learn to “shift” your condition codes or states of awareness.
 In the meantime, take preventative measures to decrease your discomfort in potentially threatening situations.